-Before joining Cornell University, Alon was a researcher at the Department of Genetics of Harvard Medical School and at the Broad Institute for four years, which followed a Ph.D. in Computer Science with distinction from Tel Aviv University.
+Before joining Cornell University, Alon was a researcher at the Department of Genetics of Harvard Medical School and at the Broad Institute, which followed a Ph.D. in Computer Science with distinction from Tel Aviv University.
 Towards his Ph.D., he won the Wolf Award for Ph.D.
 Students, the Dan David Prize scholarship, and the Rothschild Postdoctoral Fellowship.
 Concomitantly with his graduate studies, he served his mandatory military service in an R&D unit of the IDF’s Intelligence Corps.
 As a project manager in the unit, he led the development of a knowledge management system for the intelligence community, and he later served as Chief R&D Officer.

 Alon’s research and consultancy are centered on computational genomics, at the intersection of computer science, statistics, and genetics.
 He brings together his education and experience in these fields, together with years of experience in data science, to address research questions in human population genetics, statistical medical genetics, and nutrigenomics.
 The overarching aim of his research is to improve the search for complex disease genes by first obtaining new insight into how historical events and natural selection have shaped the genetics of human populations.

 Alon carried out his research agenda by leading the Computational Genomics Laboratory, whose members have come from varied backgrounds, including computer science, statistics, genetics, genomics, mathematics, physics, and anthropology.
 The multidisciplinary nature of the lab enabled the collaborative development of computational and statistical methods, their efficient application to big data, as well as the interpretation of discoveries.